lkodinsson/MARS/Fantasy/ItemCrafting.md

 There are a few decisions that are requried to determine the cost of magical effects.
 If it s a standard magic effect: the *spell required* to create the effect, the *application of the spell*, and *how many magical effects* are present on the item.
 The spell required determines the base magic cost, while the other decisions act as multipliers on this value.

 In addition to a standard magic effect, there is also a bonus magic effect.
-Bonus magic effects include: [triggered effects](#triggered-effects), [magic stabilization](#magic-stabilization), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing).
+Bonus magic effects include: [triggered effects](#triggered-effects), [curses](#curses), [magic stabilization](#magic-stabilization), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing).
 These bonus effects don't have a base magic cost, but do count as additional effects.
 As additional effects they will contribute a multiplier which increases the cost of the item.
 An item cannot have a bonus magic effect if they do not have a base magic effect.

 Below is a table to use as a shortcut for determining costs and multipliers: